College Opportunity Grant Tax Credit Auction, 2022 tax year

 The College Opportunity Grant Tax Credit program is authorized to issue up to $14 million worth of tax credits per year.
 The Auction is administered by the Oregon Department of Revenue.

 What is the Oregon Opportunity Grant (OOG)?

-Please go to the Department of Revenue website here for instructions on how to bid online and the times of operation for the College Opportunity Grant Tax Credit auction to be held on December 2-6, 2019
+Instructions will be available on the Department of Revenue Tax credit auction website here on how to bid online for the College Opportunity Grant Tax Credit auction to be held on December 5-9, 2022.

 Bidders should consult their tax advisor if they have questions about the tax treatment of purchased state tax credits.